ssapra/docs-build-service/using.md

 **Current Constraints:**

 * Pivotal Build Service only stores the ten most recent successful builds and ten most recent failed builds.
-* Users cannot retrive logs by refrencing the image digest, the must use the build number
+* Users cannot retrieve logs by referencing the image digest, they must use the build number

 ### <a id='delete'></a> Deleting `teams` and `images`